Dahlias are my jam.

 Grown with care

 Being a molecular biologist, I am extremely diligent in mitigating disease in my dahlias.
 Any plant showing signs of disease is culled immediately, I perform random testing at my local agriculture extension office (Iowa State University), implement crop rotation, am inspected by the Iowa State Department of Agriculture, and my flower snips are sanitized with 10% bleach between each cut to prevent potential disease transfer.
-To reduce the chance of disease spread through insects, I utilize beneficial nematodes, yellow sticky traps, perimeter trap cropping (my masters thesis), and occasionally limited and mindful insecticide application.
+To reduce the chance of disease spread through insects, I utilize beneficial nematodes, yellow sticky traps, perimeter trap cropping (my masters thesis), crop rotation, and occasionally limited and mindful insecticide application.
+I focus on practicing sustainable agriculture and am mindful about the environment.
+With this, I only use organic methods of fertilizing with no synthetic applications.
+I want to create a space for nature to thrive!